puppetlabs/puppet-docs/source/pe/2.6/trouble_common_problems.markdown

 ### Do Your Agents Have Signed Certificates?

-Check the puppet agent logs <!-- TODO log link --> on your nodes and look for something like the following:
+Check the puppet agent logs  on your nodes and look for something like the following:

     warning: peer certificate won't be verified in this SSL session